arienshibani/hallofresh.no/README.md

 ## Contribute?

-Want to share a good recipe?
-Send them in as a `JSON` object and I'll add it to the database.
+Want to share a good recipe or a weekly mealplan?
+Send me a link to it and I'll add it to the website.

 ### Example recipe object
-Depicted below is an example recipe object.
+Depicted below is an example recipe object in the database, use it as a template when populating the DB.

 ```json
 {